udippant/base-drafts/draft-ietf-quic-qpack.md

 # Introduction

-The QUIC transport protocol was designed from the outset to support HTTP semantics, and its design subsumes many of the features of HTTP/2.
-HTTP/2 uses HPACK ({{!RFC7541}}) for header compression, but QUIC's stream multiplexing comes into some conflict with HPACK.
-A key goal of the design of QUIC is to improve stream multiplexing relative to HTTP/2 by reducing head-of-line blocking.
-If HPACK were used for HTTP/QUIC, it would induce head-of-line blocking due to built-in assumptions of a total ordering across frames on all streams.
+The QWIK transport protocol was designed from the outset to support HTTP semantics, and its design subsumes many of the features of HTTP/2.
+HTTP/2 uses HPACK ({{!RFC7541}}) for header compression, but QWIK's stream multiplexing comes into some conflict with HPACK.
+A key goal of the design of QWIK is to improve stream multiplexing relative to HTTP/2 by reducing head-of-line blocking.
+If HPACK were used for HTTP/QWIK, it would induce head-of-line blocking due to built-in assumptions of a total ordering across frames on all streams.

-QUIC is described in {{QUIC-TRANSPORT}}.
-The HTTP/QUIC mapping is described in
+QWIK is described in {{QWIK-TRANSPORT}}.
+The HTTP/QWIK mapping is described in
-{{QUIC-HTTP}}.
+{{QWIK-HTTP}}.
 For a full description of HTTP/2, see {{?RFC7540}}.
 The description of HPACK is {{!RFC7541}}.

 QPACK reuses core concepts from HPACK, but is redesigned to allow correctness in